Esri/arcgis-maps-sdk-java-samples/search/find-address/README.md

 ## How to use the sample

-Select an entry or type in an address in from the drop-down menu at the top of the screen.
-Suggestions will appear as text is entered.
-Click a suggestion or hit return to see the address marked with a pin.
-Tapping on the pin will show the address in a callout.
+Select an entry from the drop-down menu at the top left of the screen to zoom to the address, marked with a pin.

 ## How it works